BitcoinDesign/Guide/guide/getting-started/11-common-user-flows.md

    layout = "float-left"
 %}

 Mobile app stores do a good job at providing previews of what using an app will be like.
-Through copy, videos, images and reviews, users can make informed decisions about the product the are evaluating.
+Through copy, videos, images and reviews, users can make informed decisions about the product they are evaluating.
 Open-source software is typically downloaded via a website or from Github and each project decides what information to present.

 </div>